How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 And, follow-up

-You should standardize this process for your business to close more clients and to see what is working and not working in your sales process.
+You should standardize this process for your business to close more clients and identify what is working and what is not in your sales process.
 Then, you can make improvements with one in place.

 You want your sales process to align with your clients' way of buying, not how you want to sell.
-But, I struggle to find anyone willing to speak about their sales process online.
+However, I struggle to find anyone willing to discuss their sales process online.
 So, here is the sales process of an event planner that nailed it for me.

 1. The business responded quickly to my inquiry.

-She was only one of three event planners who responded with 1-2 business days, which was great.
-No one wants to wait days to hear back from anyone.
-Especially not from a business.
+She was only one of three event planners who responded within 1-2 business days, which was great.
+No one wants to wait days to hear back from anyone, especially not from a business.
 It’s just as bad as holding for 15 minutes to speak to an operator with terrible music playing in the background.

 2. The business was prepared for the first call.